QCDIS/vre_documetation/README.md

 ## Notebook as a Virtual Research Environment (NaaVRE) Platform

-The LifeWatch VRE platform is a Platform as a Service (PaaS) that provides a set of tools and services to support custom VREs.
+The LifeWatch NaaVRE platform is a Platform as a Service (PaaS) that allows users to create Collaborative Virtual Labs with customized runtime libraries, user interfaces, and workflow building blocks, and to conduct research activities in specific domains.

 ### Main Features

 * A user-friendly interface to the LifeWatch VRE platform
 * Overview of the running Virtual Labs (VLs)
 * Overview of executed workflows
-* Community based data products catalog
+* Community-based data products catalog
-* Community based geographical data products catalog
+* Community-based geographical data products catalog
 * Collaboration tools
   * Video conferencing with [jupyter-videochat](https://jupyter-videochat.readthedocs.io/en/latest/)
   * Git integration with [jupyterlab-git](https://pypi.org/project/jupyterlab-git/)

-## Notebook as a Virtual Research Environment (NaaVRE)
+## Collaborative Virtual Labs

-The Notebook as a Virtual Research Environment (NaaVRE) is a set of tool build on top of JupiterLab that provides a user-friendly interface to the LifeWatch VRE platform.
+A Collaborative Virtual Lab provides a customized profile, which allows a domain user to create a Virtual Lab instance on the NaaVRE platform.
+All the Virtual Lab instances of a Collaborative Virtual Lab can share data and workflows.
+A Virtual Lab is an extension of the Jupyter environment with specially developed extensions for containerizing Notebook cells, composing and executing workflows, and searching and sharing research objects.

 ### Main Features
 * Containerization of cells